DRCL-USC/ogmp/readme.md

 ## Recreating results from the paper

 <img src="media/results_recreated.jpg" align="right" width="300"/>
 Since the paper, the codebase has been cleaned and made modular for easy usage.
-This results in minor change in the training convergence (as in the figure), but qualitatively the policy's performance remain indistinguishable.
+This results in minor changes in the training convergence (as in the figure) and analyses results, but qualitatively the policy's performance is indistinguishable and assertions of the analyses hold.

 <br clear="left"/>